input-output-hk/essential-cardano-content/content/article/accelerating-cardanos-scalability-how-leios-development-follows-the-sun.md

 *   Blockchain capacity constraints no longer limit innovation

-*   developers can focus on creating value rather than optimizing around throughput bottlenecks, and
+*   Developers can focus on creating value rather than optimizing around throughput bottlenecks, and

-*   users experience the seamless, fast interactions they expect from modern digital systems.
+*   Users experience the seamless, fast interactions they expect from modern digital systems.

 All while maintaining the security and decentralization properties that make blockchain technology valuable.